-The Battye Library originally included the State Archives, but following the passing of the State Records Act in 2000, the State Records Office officially became a separate entity responsible to its own minister (although a functional review had administratively separated them in 1988 and they had maintained separate reading rooms since 1999).
+The Battye Library originally included State Archives, but following the passing of the State Records Act in 2000, the State Records Office officially became a separate entity responsible to its own minister (although a functional review had administratively separated them in 1988 and they had maintained separate reading rooms since 1999).

-The word West instead of Western in the title indicates that the collecting focus includes pre-Colonial material such as European accounts and impressions of the coast as well as material relating to the Swan River Colony, prior to the foundation of the State of Western Australia.
+The word 'West' instead of 'Western' in the title indicates that the collecting focus includes pre-Colonial material such as European accounts and impressions of the coast, as well as material relating to the Swan River Colony prior to the foundation of the State of Western Australia.

 Western Australian documentary heritage material is the responsibility of the Battye Library.
-Its official Collection Development Policy guides the acquisition of Western Australian materials.
-It is intended to provide information for the public concerning the State Library's current collecting activities and intentions, encourage cooperation and the development of partnerships with other libraries and collecting agencies responsible for similar heritage materials and assist staff of the Battye Library in their task of selecting, acquiring and managing materials.
+Its official Collection development policy guides the acquisition of Western Australian materials.
+It is intended to provide information for the public concerning the State Library's current collecting activities and intentions, encourage cooperation and the development of partnerships with other libraries and collecting agencies responsible for similar heritage materials, and assist staff of the Battye Library in their task of selecting, acquiring and managing materials.

 The main categories of Western Australian publications collected by the Battye Library are books, newspapers and serials.
-In general, only material published in Western Australia is collected, although books published outside the State are purchased if written by a Western Australian or contain substantial information relating to Western Australia.
-Other material collected includes maps, ephemera, private archives, photographs, music scores and recordings, oral history and films, videos and DVDs.
+In general, only material published in Western Australia is collected, although books published outside the State are purchased if written by a Western Australian person or contain substantial information relating to Western Australia.
+Other material collected include maps, ephemera, private archives, photographs, music scores and recordings, oral history and films, videos and DVDs.